Healthcare Business Review

 There are several reasons why this partnership is important.
 First, clinicians are the ones most familiar with the specific needs and treatment plans of individual patients.
 They can provide valuable insights and information to help revenue management administrators accurately bill for the services provided.

+Additionally, a good relationship between revenue management and clinicians can help to facilitate better communication and collaboration throughout the hospital.
 This can lead to increased efficiency and better patient outcomes, as everyone is working towards the same goal of providing high-quality care.

 Data Systems and Processes